federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * Not only Left, Righ, and Middle mouse buttons are supported for clicking, but all FIVE mouse buttons of any professional gaming mouse.

 No more performing mouse clicks manually!
-With AutoClicker2 Record Play The Lists Of Mouse Clicks, you can automate the task of clicking repeatedly on a particular point on the PC screen.
+With AutoClicker2 Record Play, you can automate the task of clicking repeatedly on a particular point on the PC screen.
 Depending on the target point and clicking speed, number of clicks, mouse button, and other parameters, an action will be performed on your PC display on a fixed location, or through a sequence of mouse clicks you previously recorded, edited, and debugged.